mjkelly/passphraser/content/_index.md

 All the passwords generated on this site, regardless of settings, exceed the recommendations in NIST's [Digital Identity Guidelines](https://pages.nist.gov/800-63-3/sp800-63b.html), updated in 2020.
 (See "5.1.1.1 Memorized Secret Authenticators".)

+## How do I know I can trust this page?

+Getting your password from a website feels a little sketchy.
+Here are some precautions you can take:

+- Save this web page to your own computer then open it up in a browser, and it'll work just as well.
+This page loads no external resources.
+- Load up your local copy of this page in your browser while you're not connected to the internet.

+The source materials for this page are all at <https://github.com/mjkelly/passphraser>.
+You can clone that repository and re-generate the page yourself.

 ## What else can I do to increase my security online?

 The most important thing you can do is **not reuse passwords**.
 This means use